dimagi/commcare-hq/docs/js-guide/requirejs-to-webpack.rst

 ---------------------------------------------------

 The final step is to ensure that the page with the Entry Point loads without JavaScript errors.
-It is recommended to do this on staging if any additional complex local setup is required.
 Most of the time, entry points should load without errors if the build succeeds.

 If there are JavaScript errors, the mostly likely issue is due to ``undefined`` errors when referencing a module/dependency.
 The most likely cause of this is a missing